yegekucuk/jay/README.md

 - 🧩 Tiny floating assistant with click-to-chat interface
 - 💬 AI responses powered by `Meta Llama 3.2`
+- 🛠️ Personalize the application from settings page
 - 🪟 Lightweight GUI using `tkinter`
 - 🧵 Multithreaded design to avoid GUI freezing
 - 💻 Runs locally, no API keys required!